- Boat registration

 Australian Builders Plate

-The Australian Builders Plate (ABP) is a national initiative to make boating safer by providing vital information about the capacity, capability and limitations of boats.
-The ABP requires boat builders, importers or competent persons to clearly display information about a vessel’s operational capabilities in a standard format.
+The Australian Builders Plate (ABP) is a national initiative to make boating safer by providing vital information about the capacity, capability and limitations of ships.
+The ABP requires ship builders, importers or competent persons to clearly display information about a ship's operational capabilities in a standard format.

 Safety management system